citrix/citrix-daas-rest-go/citrixorchestration/docs/ResourceValidationViolationModel.md

 HasRelativePath returns a boolean if a field has been set.

+### SetRelativePathNil

+`func (o *ResourceValidationViolationModel) SetRelativePathNil(b bool)`

+ SetRelativePathNil sets the value for RelativePath to be an explicit nil

+### UnsetRelativePath
+`func (o *ResourceValidationViolationModel) UnsetRelativePath()`

+UnsetRelativePath ensures that no value is present for RelativePath, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)